ostdotcom/website-docupony/platform/docs/introduction.md

 * **Process microtransactions:** high volume, low value transfers at low cost (~US$0.001 per transaction)
 * **Impart value to, and empower, end-users through the OST Wallet**

-:::important Built on Ethereum
+:::note Built on Ethereum
 OST Platform APIs and SDKs enable businesses to build innovative solutions on Ethereum and leverage the benefits of its open, distributed, immutable blockchain.
 :::

 ## "Brand Tokens" Explained
 At the core of OST Platform is the concept of Brand Tokens.
 Brand Tokens are value-backed tokens created on Etherum and running on scalable side-chains.
 Brand Tokens serve as a medium of exchange and can be used to power all sorts of actions, increase user retention and drive growth.

-:::important Brand Tokens Have Real-Value
+:::note Brand Tokens Have Real-Value
 Brand Tokens are created by first staking real-value on Ethereum and using that as a basis to mint new tokens.
 The value of a Brand Token is directly linked to the value of the underlying stake.

 You can currently stake USDC and OST tokens on OST Platform.